 I think this has to do a lot with the fact Alheim is for entertainment.
 There is no fear of dying, no despair.
 In fact, those two factors played a huge part of Asuna’s character in the beginning.
 If you read the Sword Art Online Progressive manga or light novel (you should, it’s amazing), you find out that Asuna was extremely afraid of dying when she first started playing SAO.
 She suffered from depression and anxiety.
 She was so desperate to get out of the game that she didn’t care what it took.
 This is why Asuna was so ruthless and driven.

-But with that fear and anxiety gone, Asuna has mellowed out and doesn’t use her sword as much.
+But in Alheim, with that fear and anxiety gone, Asuna has mellowed out and doesn’t use her sword skills as often.
 That is, until she meets Yuuki.

 Yuuki is the strongest sword fighter in Alfheim, even stronger than Kirito.
 And she happens to be a girl!
 She challenges Asuna to a duel, and for the first time in a long time, Asuna remembers the thrill of using her sword.
 Asuna and Yuuki become very close friends, and Yuuki inspires her to keep fighting.
 Bad ass, sword-wielding Asuna is reborn.

-Unfortunately, because so many people scuff at SAO 2, they probably don’t see how crucial this arc was for Asuna’s character.
+Unfortunately, many people scoff at SAO 2 and probably don’t see how crucial this arc was for Asuna’s character.
 Because of this, I hoped that Ordinal Scale would show what a strong character Asuna still is to this day.
 And it delivered.

 I am going to explain this using as little spoilers as possible, but let me start with a brief summary.
 In the movie, there is a new form of virtual reality called “augmented reality.”
 It is basically like Pokemon Go.
 You get to see virtual monsters and events in real life, without having to fully “dive” into a game like SAO or Alfheim.